 Most people assume that moving in winter is a bad idea.
 The truth is more complicated.
 Yes, January in Toronto can throw ice storms, frozen locks, and early sunsets at you.
 But winter moving also comes with genuine advantages that the spring and fall crowds never get to enjoy.
+According to Environment Canada, Toronto averages 34 days below minus 10 Celsius each winter.
 After years of year-round operation, the team at Fast Track Move has developed a clear approach to cold-weather moves.
 This guide covers what you need to know before you book a winter move in the city.

 Key Takeaways